ericwfox/stat310_spring2021/README.md

 * Lecture 11: Inference for Two Means
 * Lecture 12: Simple Linear Regression
 * Lecture 13: Inference for Simple Linear Regression

+## Labs

+* Lab 0: Intro to R
+* Lab 1: Intro to Data Summaries and Graphics in R
+* Lab 2: Sampling Distributions
+* Lab 3: Inference for Two Means Using R
+* Lab 4: Simple Linear Regression Using R